 An awesome small home landscape feature tree, this cultivar is valued for its remarkable variations in bark color ranging from bright coral red to yellow; yellow, orange, to red fall foliage color is outstanding; give it a prominent place in the landscape

-Japanese Sunrise Japanese Maple features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
+Japanese Sunrise Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
 It has green foliage with hints of yellow which emerges lime green in spring.
 The lobed palmate leaves turn outstanding shades of yellow, orange and scarlet in the fall.
-It produces red samaras from early to mid fall.
 The rough yellow bark and red branches are extremely showy and add significant winter interest.

 Japanese Sunrise Japanese Maple is an open deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

 Japanese Sunrise Japanese Maple is recommended for the following landscape applications;

 Japanese Sunrise Japanese Maple will grow to be about 20 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.